Feist (dog breed): Description

 Feists are small to medium-sized dogs 10 to 18 in tall, and weigh 15 to 30 lb, short-coated dogs with long legs.
 The ears are set high on the head and are button, erect, or short hang.
 The tail can be natural, bobtail, or docked.
 As feists are bred for hunting, not as show dogs, little to no consistency is seen in appearance (breed type), and they may be purebred, crossbred, or mixed-breed dogs.
 They are identified more by the way they hunt and their size than by their appearance.
+Similar looking and behaving cross breed dogs are Lurchers, albeit somewhat larger.

 Individual dogs can hunt in more than one way, but in general, feists work above ground to chase small prey, especially squirrels.
 This contrasts with terriers or Dachshunds, earth dogs that go to ground to kill or drive out the prey, usually rodents, rabbits, foxes, or badgers.
 Most feists have an extreme drive to chase rabbits, along with squirrels and other rodents.

 When hunting, feists, unlike hounds, are mostly silent on track until they tree a squirrel.
 They locate squirrels using their eyes, ears, and nose, then tree them barking loudly and circling the tree, in the same manner that a coonhound trees raccoons.
 When they have treed a squirrel, they chase the squirrel until it leaves their sight.
 During the chase, they wade through streams, leap over logs, and dash across roads to get to their prey.
 Leashing these dogs in the presence of squirrels is advisable.
 Although they put up a furious chase, feists rarely catch squirrels; they typically expect their owners to shoot them.

 Various named varieties within the feist type have been developed, including the Mountain Feists, which includes the Baldwin Feist, Buckley Feist, DenMark Feist, Galla Creek Feist, Kemmer Feist, Lost Creek Feist, Sport-bred Feist, and Thornburg Feist.
-The Treeing Feists include the Atomic Feist, Barger Feist, Boggs Creek Feist, Original Cajun Squirrel Dog, Charlie Feist, Fleming Creek Squirrel Dog, Hickory Grounds Feist, Horse Creek Feist, Hurley Comb's-bred Feist, Mountain Cur, Mullins Feist, Redwood Feist, Riverun Feist, Shaderidge, and Rat Terrier.
+The Treeing Feists include the Atomic Feist, Barger Feist, Black Mouth Cur, Boggs Creek Feist, Original Cajun Squirrel Dog, Charlie Feist, Fleming Creek Squirrel Dog, Hickory Grounds Feist, Horse Creek Feist, Hurley Comb's-bred Feist, Mountain Cur, Mullins Feist, Redwood Feist, Riverun Feist, Shaderidge, and Rat Terrier.